Jennifer Moga, LMHC - Therapist at Grow Therapy

 Virtual

 I’m a licensed mental health counselor dedicated to helping individuals navigate life’s challenges and achieve personal growth.
-I specialize in working with clients dealing with anxiety, depression, life transitions, and relationship difficulties.
+I specialize in working with clients dealing with anxiety, depression, adult attention-deficit hyperactivity disorder, life transitions, and relationship difficulties.
 My approach is tailored to each person’s unique needs, using evidence-based techniques to support you in finding clarity, building resilience, and reaching your goals.
-My goal is to create a safe, empathetic space where you can explore your thoughts and feelings and build skills to create meaningful change in your life.
+My goal is to create a safe, empathetic, and non-judgmental space where you can feel comfortable exploring your thoughts and emotions while building skills to achieve meaningful and lasting change in your life.

 What can clients expect to take away from sessions with you?